DrEntropy/pdl/readme.md

 Note make sure to update / upgrade with conda before doing this .

 ## Note on part 2
-For part two, I need more compute, so I will be using Paperspace Gradient.
+For part two, I sometimes need more compute, so I will be using Paperspace Gradient.
 I used a 'start from scratch' notebook.
 To setup I created a simple notebook that does
 `!pip install -Uq diffusers transformers fastcore`
 And can do the huggingspace login if needed but not sure when it is needed, I did not seem to need it for lesson 9.